Ela-Bo/HR-Diversity/README.md

 In the follwoing i noted some metrics for your diversity & inclusion analytics which can help you to e.g. identify risk areas, prioritise initiatives, set targets and other program goals.

-## 5. Diversity Rate
-Keeps track of how successfully the organization is creating an environment that fosters an open and accepting community.

 ### Diversity Numbers (representation in the board, in the leadership, whole organication)
 - Nationalities / Ethnicity
 - Gender